Explore documentation about the SKALE Network, developing on SKALE, validating and delegating, and about SKALE’s technologies.

 SKALE Network can support an unlimited number of chains that are purpose-built for Web3 dapps.

-A scalable Web3 sidechain instance sharing resources across a randomized set of 16 nodes, enabling dApps to run fast and cost-effectively in a 16-node decentralized manner.
+A scalable Web3 instance sharing resources across a randomized set of 16 nodes, enabling dApps to run fast and cost-effectively in a 16-node decentralized manner.

 A scalable Web3 storage layer on each SKALE Chain, enabling dApp Developers to leverage decentralized storage right on their SKALE Chain.